-How can it be that Freeman's Grub & Pub has been open since mid-2015 and I am just now "discovering" it?
+How can it be that Freeman's Grub & Pub has been open since mid-2015?
 It's in a great old brick building at 1820 Spring Garden Street near the intersection with Chapman Street - originally a neighborhood grocery built in 1913, it's also been a pawn shop, coffee shop, and music store.
 (I've read that the name Freeman's is a tribute to the grocer who originally occupied the building.)

 I met a couple of friends for lunch at Freeman's after two different folks recommended it, and it didn't disappoint!
 It's a small, friendly place with attractive, creative decor that fits the age of the building--subway tiles, hardwood floors, open wood shelving, and belt-pulled fans, plus artfully mismatched chairs and barstools.
 You can't see it in the photo here, but there's a lovely, shady wooden deck to the right of the building, which would be a great place to enjoy a tasty beverage or delicious meal in nicer (warmer!) weather.

 We loved the menu, which was presented in two sheets (titled "grub" and "pub") on a small clipboard and featured items such as a bacon popper burger special, vegan jerk chicken, beef brisket sandwich, and poutine (FYI, a Canadian dish composed of french fries, cheese curds, and gravy).
 As you can probably tell, the menu is eclectic, with a lot of different influences and surprises.